myeolinmalchi/test-dataset/README.md

 -   `embed_dataset.py` : Embed .pdf files from dataset/ and vectorstore at Pinecone.
 -   `search_papers.py` : Search questions from Pinecone and recommends papers.
+-   `chat.py`: Search for papers related to the topic, pick one and chat with it.

 ## Usage